mikeguidry/dfuzz/README.md

 5. API Proxy Server
    This runs on a real windows machine.
 It allows the fuzzing analyzer to retrieve real values back from windows.
 This allows deep fuzzing without replicating all windows API.

+6. Fuzzing Instruction Dumper
+   If you don't want to begin with the emulator.
+Set some breakpoints on functions such as ReadFile, recv() from       Winsock and every time a breakpoint hits then it will dump a fuzzing context to disk for insertion into the database.